wenadev/devchallenges-io/README.md

 ## Front-End

-These are solutions built front-end libraries.
+These are solutions built with front-end libraries.

 ## Contact
 - GitHub [@wenadev](https://github.com/wenadev)